With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

-Even, according to the Bluetooth Special Interest Group (SIG), which oversees technology development, wants to make the branding of Bluetooth simpler and more accessible for the public.
+Even the Bluetooth Special Interest Group (SIG), which oversees technology development, wants to simplify and make Bluetooth’s branding simpler and more accessible to the public.

 The good news is that technology just got better.
 Bluetooth 5 is more powerful than ever, with enormous potential for the Internet of Things and wireless music listening.

-In this article, we will bring you news about the latest and powerful version of Bluetooth.
+This article will discuss the latest and most powerful version of Bluetooth.
 Read and enjoy!

 What is Bluetooth 5?